metrostroi-repo/metrostroi_beta/README.md

 This simulation features fully simulated 81-717 and Ezh3 metro trains - with all the electric circuits and pneumatic systems.
 Every relay of the train is modelled.
+Also there are E, Em508 and Ezh type of trains in their original state, unfortunately their system of electric brakes is  not fully simulated as it could be.

 The following features are incomplete/missing: